Miko: Definition

 The Japanese words miko and fujo ("female shaman" and "shrine maiden" respectively) are usually written 巫女 as a compound of the kanji 巫 ("shaman"), and 女 ("woman").
-Miko was archaically written 神子 ("kami" + "child") and 巫子 ("shaman child").
+Miko was archaically written 神子 ("kami" + "child") and 巫子 ("shaman child").The terminology used for these women changed considerably over time.
+Under the ritsuryō legal system, female shrine priests were officially termed mikannagi, while the Shoku Nihongi instead refers to them as mikanko; the Edo-period dictionary Wakun no Shiori treats miko as a general term, reserving mikanko specifically for miko who recite norito, accounting for the variety of ways the word has historically been written.
+One further etymological theory holds that miko derives from an abbreviation of kamiko, denoting the substance (monozane) through which a kami manifests itself.

 The term is not to be confused with miko meaning "prince", "princess" or "duke", and which is otherwise variously spelt 御子 ("august child"), 皇子 ("imperial child"), 皇女 ("imperial daughter", also pronounced himemiko), 親王 ("prince") or 王 ("king", "prince" or "duke").
 These spellings of miko were commonly used in the titles of ancient Japanese nobles, such as Prince Kusakabe (草壁皇子, Kusakabe no Miko or Kusakabe no Ōji).

 Miko once performed spirit possession and takusen (whereby the possessed person serves as a "medium" (yorimashi) to communicate the divine will or message of that kami or spirit; also included in the category of takusen is "dream revelation" (mukoku), in which a kami appears in a dream to communicate its will) as vocational functions in their service to shrines.
 As time passed, they left the shrines and began working independently in secular society.
 In addition to a medium or a miko (or a geki, a male shaman), the site of a takusen may occasionally also be attended by a sayaniwa who interprets the words of the possessed person to make them comprehensible to other people present.
 Kamigakari and takusen may be passive, when a person speaks after suddenly becoming involuntarily possessed or has a dream revelation; they can also be active, when spirit possession is induced in a specific person to ascertain the divine will or gain a divine revelation.

 Miko are known by many names; Fairchild lists 26 terms for "shrine-attached Miko" and 43 for "non-shrine-attached Miko".
 Other names are "shaman child" (巫子, ichiko), or "market/town child" (巫子) (both likely ateji meaning "female medium; fortuneteller"), and meaning "spirit go-between, medium" (霊媒, reibai).

 In English, the word is often translated as "shrine maiden", though freer renderings often simply use the phrase "female shaman" (shamanka) or, as Lafcadio Hearn translated it, "Divineress".
 Some scholars prefer the transliteration miko, contrasting the Japanese Mikoism with other Asian terms for female shamans.
 As Fairchild explains: